Junior Glymph

-Clarence Glymph, Jr. (born September 2, 1980) is a former American football linebacker and defensive end in the National Football League for the Atlanta Falcons, Dallas Cowboys, Baltimore Ravens, Pittsburgh Steelers.
+Clarence Glymph Jr. (born September 2, 1980) is an American former professional football linebacker and defensive end.
+He played for the Atlanta Falcons, Dallas Cowboys, Baltimore Ravens, and Pittsburgh Steelers of the National Football League (NFL).
 He played college football at Carson-Newman University.

-Early years
+Early life

 Glymph attended Newberry High School, where he played football, basketball and track.
 He received All-region honors as a senior.

 He accepted a football scholarship from Carson-Newman University, where he played defensive end.
 As a sophomore, he tallied 36 tackles and 7 sacks.
 In 2001, he was granted a medical redshirt after injuring his ankle in the season opener.

 As a junior, he registered, 57 tackles and 8 sacks.
 As a senior, he recorded 44 tackles (13.5 for loss), 11 sacks, 2 forced fumbles and one blocked kick.
 He finished his college career with 25 starts, 173 tackles and 27 sacks.

 Professional career

 Green Bay Packers

-Glymph was signed by the Green Bay Packers as an undrafted free agent after the 2004 NFL Draft.
+Glymph was signed by the Green Bay Packers as an undrafted free agent after the 2004 NFL draft.
 He was waived on July 29.